-If you don’t take our word for it, check out this rather disturbing and shocking car accident statistics in Los Angeles and the U.S. overall.
+If you don’t take our word for it, check out these rather disturbing and shocking car accident statistics in Los Angeles and the U.S. overall.

 Sure, looking at the above-mentioned car accident statistics in Los Angeles and the U.S. can make your hair stand on end, but believing in these common car accident myths can be just as scary (and even deadly).

 Our best car accident attorney in Los Angeles – Howard C. Kornberg at the Law Offices of Howard Craig Kornberg – is going to debunk some of the most common and most dangerous myths about motor vehicle accidents in the U.S.